 \section{Abstract}

 The Si/SiO\textsubscript{2} interface is populated by isolated trap states which modify its electronic properties.
 These traps are of critical interest for the development of semiconductor-based quantum sensors and computers, as well as nanoelectronic devices.
-Here, we study the electric susceptibility of the Si/SiO\textsubscript{2} interface with $\mathrm{nm}$ spatial resolution using frequency-modulated atomic force microscopy to measure a patterned dopant delta-layer buried $2~\mathrm{nm}$ beneath the silicon native oxide interface.
-We show that surface charge organization timescales, which range from $1-150~\mathrm{ns}$, increase significantly around interfacial states.
-We conclude that dielectric loss under time-varying gate biases at $\mathrm{MHz}$ and sub-$\mathrm{MHz}$ frequencies in metal-insulator-semiconductor capacitor device architectures is highly spatially heterogeneous over $\mathrm{nm}$ length scales.
+Here, we study the electric susceptibility of the Si/SiO\textsubscript{2} interface with $\mathrm{nm}$ spatial resolution using frequency-modulated atomic force microscopy.
+The sample measured here is a patterned dopant delta-layer buried $2~\mathrm{nm}$ beneath the silicon native oxide interface.
+We show that charge organization timescales of the Si/SiO\textsubscript{2} interface range from $1-150~\mathrm{ns}$, and increase significantly around interfacial traps.
+We conclude that under time-varying gate biases, dielectric loss in metal-insulator-semiconductor (MIS) capacitor devices is in the frequency range of $\mathrm{MHz}$ to sub-$\mathrm{MHz}$, and is highly spatially heterogeneous over $\mathrm{nm}$ length scales.

 Semiconductors are emerging as a promising platform for spin-based quantum sensing and computation, with a clear path to scalability and long coherence times.
 In one widely adopted architecture, single dopant atoms are buried some nanometers beneath the semiconductor surface, where they are electronically accessed by means of an applied gate voltage\cite{Wellard2003, Morton2011, Zhang2018, GonzalezZalba2021}.
-Silicon is a promising host lattice, in large part because existing Si microfabrication technologies, which have been refined over the past 50 years, are unparalleled for any other material\cite{Morton2011,GonzalezZalba2021}.
-Despite these engineering accomplishments, however, it is impossible to fabricate a Si surface which is entirely homogeneous.
-In particular, if the surface has a SiO\textsubscript{2} overlayer, a variety of defects such as $P\textsubscript{b0}$ and $P\textsubscript{b1}$ centres\cite{Kato2006} populate the Si surface.
-These states modify the electronic environment near the surface resulting in, for example, random telegraph fluctuations (1/f noise)\cite{Kirton1989,Payne2015} or threshold voltage shifts\cite{Campbell2007}.
+Silicon is a promising host lattice, in large part because existing Si microfabrication technologies are unparalleled for any other material\cite{Morton2011,GonzalezZalba2021}.
+However, it is impossible to fabricate a Si surface which is entirely homogeneous: In particular, if the surface has a SiO\textsubscript{2} overlayer, a variety of defects such as interfacial traps (ITs, such as $P\textsubscript{b0}$ and $P\textsubscript{b1}$ centres\cite{Kato2006}) populate the Si/SiO\textsubscript{2} interface, modifying the surface electronic environment and resulting in, for example, random telegraph fluctuations (1/f noise)\cite{Kirton1989,Payne2015,Kirton1989b,Fleetwood2023} and threshold voltage shifts\cite{Campbell2007}.